Josko/aura-bot/README.md

 Now you can run Aura by executing `./aura++`.

+**Note**: gcc version needs to be 4.7 or higher along with a compatible libc.

+**Note**: StormLib installs itself in `/usr/local/lib` which isn't in PATH by default on some distros such as Arch or CentOS.

 ### OS X

 Building `aura++` is verified to work with Xcode 5 (on 10.9) but it should